 The following is a summary of the updated resource calculation prepared for the Changkeng Property.
-The definitions of Indicated and Inferred Resources are in compliance with the Canadian Institute of Mining Metallurgy and Petroleum CIM Definitions and Standards on Mineral Resources and Mineral Reserves, December 11, 2005.
+The definitions of Indicated and Inferred Resources are in compliance with the Canadian Institute of Mining Metallurgy and Petroleum CIM Definition Standards on Mineral Resources and Reserves (the "CIM Definition Standards"), which were adopted by the CIM Council on December 11, 2005.

-Minco Gold has 51% ownership of the Changkeng Project which has 2 distinct and separate mineralized zones (a gold ("Au") dominant zone and a silver ("Ag") dominant zone).
-The gold portion of the resource estimate has been expanded and upgraded to contain indicated resources of 4.0 million tonnes @ 4.89 geop Au for a total of 623,100 oz Au.
-This represents a 65% increase in gold ounces for the indicated resource category.
-The estimate also contains inferred resources of 4.0 million tonnes @ 3.01 g/t Au for a total of 386,800 oz Au.
+Minco Gold has 51% ownership of the Changkeng Project, which has two distinct and separate mineralized zones (a gold ("Au") dominant zone and a silver ("Ag") dominant zone).
+The gold portion of the resource estimate has been expanded and upgraded to contain indicated resources of 4.0 million tonnes @ 4.89 g/t Au for a total of 623,100 oz Au.
+The estimate also contains inferred resources of 4.0 million tonnes @ 3.01 g/t Au, for a total of 386,800 oz Au.